Lanigithub/Data-Structure-and-Algorithm/README.md

 ## Data Structure:

-### Primative data structure( integer, float, character, pointer, string) that can only hold or store one type of data;
+### Primative data structure( integer, float, character, pointer, string...) that can only hold or store one type of data;
 ### Non-primative data structure: linear and nonlinear
 * ### Linear( sequential type of data structure..):
 ###  Array: